Table of Contents

 Maybe I should have started with this item.
 Safety on board is a sine qua non condition.
 Safety first!

 Never go without a license as a skipper to drive a RIB, be it on inland waterways, on the sea or anywhere else!
-The boat license is an absolute prerequisite for navigating.
+The boating license is an absolute prerequisite for navigating.
 A good sailing school can support you enormously in this.
 Either way, you have to take an official exam.
+Some countries offer different boating licenses (UK, France).

 Insurance is also compulsory in many countries.
 Contact your insurance company or agent and request the necessary information.

 Think of your RIB and its passengers, your RIB on the trailer (parked) and the RIB on the trailer while you are driving it.
 And what if your RIB causes damage.

-Also ask for the parameters if you want to insure them against theft (on the trailer, on the pontoon, etc.).
-Insurance is mandatory in our country (Belgium).
+Also ask for the parameters if you want to insure them against theft (on the trailer, on the dock, etc.).
+Insurance is mandatory in my country, Belgium.

 In addition to insurance, safety rules also apply to you and your passengers.

 Buy “automatic” life jackets that inflate when you fall into the water.
 The temptation to wear none is great, especially in good weather.
 The temperature difference with the water is usually so great that it can be life-threatening.
 Not to mention the sometimes insidious currents …

-The skipper is literally responsible for the life of every person on board.
+The skipper is always responsible for the life of every passenger on board.

-So wear life jackets from the pontoon as it is not the first person to stumble and drown within 5 meters of the pontoon.
+So wear life jackets from the dock as it is not the first person to stumble and drown within 5 meters of the pontoon.
 The sad story of the family going on a river in Belgium where their toddler fell unseen in the water, was not wearing a life jacket and drowned.
 A drama …

 As a skipper, always connect your kill chord.
 This is a red spiral wire with a quick release at one end and a clip at the other.
 During use, the quick coupling is attached to the appropriate place on the console and the end with the clip to the driver.
 This plastic cord is normally tied around the driver’s knee.